 The minimum requirement for admission to the Graduate Entry Prespecialty in Nursing (GEPN) is a baccalaureate degree from an accredited college or university.
-No specific major is required, but collegiate courses in human anatomy, human physiology, statistics, and biophysical sciences are strongly recommended.
+No specific major is required, but collegiate courses in anatomy and physiology I, anatomy and physiology II, microbiology, and general chemistry (or higher-level chemistry course) are strongly recommended.

 The minimum requirement for admission to the Master of Science in Nursing (M.S.N.) for registered nurses includes a baccalaureate degree from an accredited college or university and graduation from a school of nursing approved by the licensing board of the state in which it is located.
 A course in statistics and research methods is recommended, but not required.
 Additionally, at least one year of professional nursing experience is highly recommended.

 Applicants must be licensed to practice nursing in at least one U.S. state.
-If the applicant is a new graduate, steps to obtain a Connecticut R.N. license must be in process at the time the applicant enters the program and must be completed no later than November 1.
+If the applicant is a new graduate, admission into the program is conditional on obtaining a license to practice nursing in at least one U.S. state before course registration for the fall term begins.
+All applicants must have a Connecticut R.N. license on or before November 1 of the first term of study.
 For additional information on admission standards, see Technical Standards for Admission and Progression in the chapter YSN Student Policies and Guidelines.